yehia67/documentation/blueprints/0.1/introduction/overview.md

 - **Overview:** Describe a problem and a solution
 - **App architecture:** Present an architecture that shows you how to solve the problem with IOTA
-- **Deploy and test:** Explain how you can test, edit, and deploy the blueprint
+- **Deploy and test:** Explain how you can test, edit, and deploy the blueprint (if a demo is available)

 -------------------------
 ![Data Marketplace](../images/data-marketplace-thumbnail.png)